shahedk/docker/README.md

 # My Docker Cheat Sheet

+*Note: The detailed documentation of docker api and services are available at [docs.docker.com](https://docs.docker.com).*
 ### A collection of commonly used docker commands, utility scripts and compose files

 #### Install docker on Ubuntu 18.x